Nolan Arenado Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.07 team ERA ranks 13th across all MLB pitching staffs.
+- The Marlins' 4.13 team ERA ranks 15th among all league pitching staffs.

-- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (92 total, 1.1 per game).
+- The Marlins rank 12th in baseball in home runs allowed (94 total, 1.1 per game).

-- The right-hander last appeared on Friday against the Atlanta Braves, when he went 3 2/3 innings, allowing seven earned runs while giving up six hits.
+- His most recent appearance came on Saturday against the Atlanta Braves, when the right-hander went a third of an inning, surrendering six earned runs while giving up seven hits.

-- The 26-year-old has put up an ERA of 3.72, with 7 strikeouts per nine innings, in 19 games this season.
-Opponents are hitting .243 against him.
+- In 10 games this season, the 20-year-old has a 2.47 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .213 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.